 In some instances, a student who has not specialized in civil engineering as an undergraduate will be admitted for graduate study.
 As preparation for advanced study and research, a good four-year undergraduate program in mathematics and the sciences may be substituted for a four-year undergraduate engineering course with the approval of the faculty.
-However, for students with science background, the master's degree program will usually require two years instead of the usual one year for students with an engineering background.
+However, for students with a science background, the master's degree program will usually require two years instead of the usual one year for students with an engineering background.
 The qualifications of each applicant will be considered individually, and, after being enrolled, the student will arrange his program in consultation with a member of the faculty.
 In some cases, the student may be required to make up deficiencies in engineering science courses at the undergraduate level.
-However, in every case the student will be urged to take some courses which will broaden his understanding of the overall field of civil engineering, as well as courses in his specialty.
+However, in every case the student will be urged to take some courses which will broaden his understanding of the over-all field of civil engineering, as well as courses in his specialty.
 Most graduate students are also required to take further work in applied mathematics.

 Excellent research facilities are available to qualified graduate students in all of the general areas of civil engineering which have been mentioned.
 Facilities for structural engineering and soil mechanics are located in the Thomas Laboratory of Engineering.
-Hydraulic research is carried on in the Laboratory of Hydraulics and Water Resources, which is located in the W. M. Keck Engineering Laboratories, and is described in detail under the section on Hydrodynamics which follows.
-The Laboratory for Environmental Health Engineering is also located in W. M. Keck Engineering Laboratories.
-Work in this latter field is closely integrated with research in hydraulics and water resources, as well as with biology and chemistry.
+Hydraulic research is carried on in the Laboratory of Hydraulics and Water Resources, which is located in the W. M. Keck Engineering Laboratories, and is described in detail under the section on Hydrodynamics (page 157).
+The Laboratory for Environmental Health Engineering is also located in the W. M. Keck Engineering Laboratories.
+Work in this field is closely integrated with research in hydraulics and water resources, as well as with biology and chemistry.
+It is also included among the Biological Engineering Sciences as described on page 148.

-In recent years, graduate students and members of the staff have pursued a variety of research programs such as analysis of structures subjected to dynamic loadings (such as earthquakes); the use of digital computers for structural analysis; soil deformation under stress; lunar soils studies; permafrost; investigation of laws of sediment transportation in streams; the flow of stratified fluid; wave-induced harbor oscillations; design criteria for various hydraulic structures; aerosol filtration; radioactive waste disposal; water reclamation; and the disposal of wastes in the ocean.
+In recent years, graduate students and members of the staff have pursued a variety of research programs including analysis of structures subjected to dynamic loadings (such as earthquakes); the use of digital computers for structural analysis; soil deformation under stress; lunar soils studies; permafrost; investigation of laws of sediment transportation in streams; the flow of stratified fluid; wave-induced harbor oscillations; design criteria for various hydraulic structures; aerosol filtration; radioactive waste disposal; water reclamation; and the disposal of wastes in the ocean.